RAGBRAI riders react to staff resignations, new ride

 Juskiewicz told Waverly Newspapers scheduling the new event the same week as the long-established one was a matter of convenience for RAGBRAI’s loyal riders.

 “So many people have planned for that week off,” he said.
-“I’ve got great friends that say, ‘The day after I get done with RAGBRAI, I always ask for that week off (the next year),’ so people schedule weddings on weekends that are not that week, so they can do their bike ride.
+“I’ve got great friends that say, ‘They say after I get done with RAGBRAI, I always ask for that week off (the next year),’ so people schedule weddings on weekends that are not that week, so they can do their bike ride.

-“It’s an important thing on the calendar, and you know it, and that’s the date we’re going to go with.”
+“It’s an important thing on the calendar, and you know it, and that’s the date we’re going to go with.
+(The Register) can run their ride, whatever they choose to do going forward.”

 RAGBRAI was started in August 1973 when Register writers John Karras and Don Kaul rode across the state, with Kaul writing columns from locals’ perspectives.
 They also invited their readers to join in, and about 114 made the trek from Sioux City to Davenport.